vyos/vyos-documentation/docs/configuration/trafficpolicy/index.rst

 under certain network conditions.

-.. cfgcmd:: set traffic-policy network-emulator <policy-name> bandwidth <rate>
+.. cfgcmd:: set qos policy network-emulator <policy-name> bandwidth <rate>

    Use this command to configure the maximum rate at which traffic will be shaped in a Network Emulator policy.
 Define the name of the policy and the rate.

-.. cfgcmd:: set traffic-policy network-emulator <policy-name> burst <burst-size>
+.. cfgcmd:: set qos policy network-emulator <policy-name> burst <burst-size>

    Use this command to configure the burst size of the traffic in a Network Emulator policy.
 Define the name of the Network Emulator